getzep/docs.getzep.com/docs/deployment/auth.md

 Zep supports JWT authentication.
 Carefully follow the instructions below to enable it.

+## Terminology

+### JWT

+A JWT Token, also known as the Zep API Key, is a JSON Web Token used to authenticate with Zep.
+Provide this to the Zep SDK when you create a `ZepClient` instance.

+### Secret

+A cryptographically secure secret is required to sign Zep's JWT tokens.
+This secret should be kept safe as access to it may allow access to the Zep API.

 ## Using the `zepcli` command line utility

 ### 1. Download the `zepcli` CLI tool